bnopacheco/default-system-nextjs/README.md

 Minimum system implemented for a WEB application.

 The idea of this project is to provide a system template with the minimum necessary to start a frontend project in react, it contains:

-    - login control;
+- Login control;
 - Loading of processes;
 - Feedback with messages to user;
 - Default template for system pages;
 - responsive system;
 - System page routes;

 Libraries and technologies used in the system include: